flowerinthenight/holly/README.md

 # Overview

 A simple, cron-like Windows service with an http interface.
-I use this tool to manage our deployment servers, gitlab runners (all VM's are running with Windows), test automation VM's, etc. A client tool [`n1`](https://github.com/flowerinthenight/n1) is also available to interface with this service.
+I use this tool to manage our deployment servers, gitlab runners (all VM's are running Windows), test automation VM's, etc. A client tool [`n1`](https://github.com/flowerinthenight/n1) is also available to interface with this service.

 # Main functions